Excel’s ubiquity for data analysis is undeniable. But creating charts and graphs in Excel can be slow, frustrating and limited. Tableau equips you to:

 - Analyze as much data as your project requires

-- Never create an Excel chart with a wizard again!
+- Never create charts and graphs in Excel with a wizard again!

 In your daily life it’s almost impossible NOT to know your location.
 Maps are common when we pick up our phones, check a website or get in our car, and more data now includes location information.

-With Tableau, maps are quick and easy to create, so asking “where” gets much easier.
+With Tableau, Excel charts and maps are quick and easy to create, so asking “where” gets much easier.
 Tableau automatically recognizes geolocation data and from there detailed maps are a click away.

 This visualization features a U.S. information about obesity trends.
 Open it up and click on a state that interests you.
 Note how selecting "Florida" from the drop-down box acts as a filter for the other charts in the dashboard.
 Without Tableau, time and data constraints would have otherwise relegated this data to a spreadsheet.

 Dashboards should not be relegated to the executive suite.
 Any time you have two or more pieces of related analysis, you’ve got cause for a dashboard.
-But in Excel, creating a dashboard is a long and painful process.
+But creating Excel dashboards is a long and painful process.
 And if you’ve ever tried to update one with new data, you know that Excel dashboards can be fragile and finicky.